© Lorem ipsum dolor sit Nulla in mollit pariatur in, est ut dolor eu

 certain “theological” topics.
 Now

-that the culture was are broken out
+that the culture wars have broken

-Evangelicalism always has been.
+much of Evangelicalism always has

 But what is culture?
 “Cultures